brendanwenzel/perp_cli_curie/README.md

-# Perpetual Protocol CLI for v2 Curie on Optimism
+# Perpetual Protocol CLI for Perp v2 Curie

 This tool is to provide a simple, fast and efficient way to interact Perpetual Protocol contracts from your terminal.